intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 The field `params` contains your inference parameter configuration.

-* batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512, as batch size increases, you may get some gain in throughput and multiple times slow down in latency (inference time per batch).
+* batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512.
+In general, using larger batch size means higher throughput, but also increase the latency between batches accordingly.
 * top_n: the top-N result you want for output, **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

 The field `spark` contains your spark configuration.